makerdao/dss-deploy-scripts/README.md

             "tail": "<Time elapsed before auction reset in seconds>", "cusp": "<Percentage taken for the new price before auction reset (e.g. 30%)>", "calc": {
-              "type": "LinearDecrease",
+              "type": "LinearDecrease/StairstepExponentialDecrease/ExponentialDecrease", // NOTE: ExponentialDecrease is still not available in the current dependencies (will be upgraded soon)
-              "tau":  "<Time after auction start when the price reaches zero in seconds>" }
+              "tau":  "<Time after auction start when the price reaches zero in seconds (LinearDecrease)>", "step": "<Length of time between price drops in seconds (StairstepExponentialDecrease)>", "cut":  "<Percentage to decrease per step (e.g. 1) (StairstepExponentialDecrease/ExponentialDecrease)>" }
           }
         }